 Safeguarding concerns should be raised with school immediately.
-If a concern or a child is at immediate risk, then the individual needs to contact First Response and Assessment Service.
-All visitors are given a safeguarding leaflet that outlines how to share concerns and also code of conduct expected by visitors/contractors.
+If a concern or a child is at immediate risk, then the individual needs to contact Greenwich MASH team.
+All visitors are given a safeguarding briefing when they sign in that outlines how to share concerns and also code of conduct expected by visitors/contractors.
+Information on reporting is also located in key areas across the school, for example the back of adult toilet doors and in key offices.